MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Resolution**: To resolve, contact Microsoft support.

-### Issue: Update fails, and rollback fails leaving an inconsistent state where the number of VMs on the VMSS instance has been modified
+### Issue: Update fails, and rollback fails to leave an inconsistent state where the number of VMs on the VMSS instance has been modified

 **Resolution**: To resolve, go to SCOM console and remove inconsistent nodes.